department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 - Has a 20% or higher predischarge disability rating (memorandum rating) and will soon leave the military, **or**
 - Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty

-You may also qualify for VR&amp;E benefits if you're a Veteran who was discharged under conditions other than dishonorable, and you:
+You may also qualify for VR&amp;E benefits if you're a Veteran who was discharged under conditions other than dishonorable and you:
 - Have a 10% or higher disability rating, **and**
-- Separated from the military or received a service-connected disability rating from VA within the past 12 years
+- Separated from the military or received a service-connected disability rating within the past 12 years

-**Note:** Veterans may qualify for VR&amp;E benefits after 12 years if we conclude that more time is needed because of their employment handicap.
+**Note:** Veterans may qualify for VR&amp;E benefits after 12 years if we conclude that they need more time because of their employment handicap.

 [Find out if you qualify as a family member](/vocational-rehab-and-employment/family-members/).